 312-726-5016 ext.
 104

-David Skelding is of counsel to ImmacuLaw.
 A graduate of the University of Chicago and Cornell Law School, David began his career as a securities and corporate attorney at Lord, Bissell & Brook (now Locke Lord, an AmLaw 100 firm).
 There he spent 15 years working on public offerings and private placements of various securities in a number of industry segments, as well as mergers & acquisitions and other projects.
 Providing advice to investment managers was a particular emphasis of his practice.
 After five years as an equity partner of the firm, David joined Christian Brothers Investment Services, Inc., the country’s largest investment management firm for Catholic institutions.
 Over his 20 years at CBIS, David served as Executive Vice President, General Counsel and Chief Compliance Officer; he also served in a variety of business capacities, most recently as Head of Distribution between 2012 and 2017.
-During his time at CBIS, David acquired a broad and deep knowledge of the particular needs and challenges facing Catholic ministries and apostolates, including dioceses and religious orders and sponsored entities.
+At CBIS, David acquired a broad and deep knowledge of the particular needs and challenges facing Catholic ministries and apostolates, including dioceses and religious orders and sponsored entities.
 He himself served as CEO of a small non-profit for three years and has served on a number of non-profit boards.
-He is the principal of Spokes Advisory, LLC, a legal and compliance services firm.
-Mr. Skelding is licensed to practice law in Illinois.
+David practices corporate and securities law as a partner of Croke, Fairchild, Morgan & Beres, a Chicago-based law firm.
 He resides in River Forest, IL with his wife, Karen.
 They have four adult sons.